ciaralynch72/CI-Project-1/README.md

 1. Those living or visiting the locality of Kilworth
 2. Vendors and producers who are living in the community or within driving distance
 4. People who wish to support the local economy
-5. People who are interested in contributing to making the locality more substainable
+5. People who are interested in contributing to making the locality more sustainable

 What the users are looking for: